Back to blog

 Relevant proof is not a logo wall.
 Ask for examples that match your risk profile: similar data sensitivity, integration complexity, user workflow, industry constraints, and production support needs.
 A healthcare triage assistant, a finance document workflow, and a sales research agent may all use LLMs, but their governance and evaluation needs are very different.

-Good proof includes before-and-after process metrics, screenshots or walkthroughs of the workflow, architecture explanation, role of human review, data protections, and what changed after pilot feedback.
+Good proof includes before-and-after process metrics, screenshots or walkthroughs of the workflow, architecture explanation, role of human review, data protections, incident and fallback handling, and what changed after pilot feedback.
 If a vendor cannot discuss outcomes because of confidentiality, they should still be able to describe patterns, tradeoffs, and anonymized lessons.

 AI Development Company Costs And Pricing Models